jhuckaby/npm-markdown-bugs/README.md

 ## Tables Centered By Default

-Table columns should align left.
-On npmjs.com they are all centered:
+Table content should align left unless explicitly set otherwise.
+On npmjs.com it is all centered by default:

 | Header 1 | Header 2 | Header 3 |
 |----------|----------|----------|